 Now, all that remain is the software required on the Android device in order to display all these wonders.
 There are a number of commercial options available.
 See the Stratux website for the list .

-Then there is, of course, our very own Kwik EFIS, DMAP and COMP, available as beer-ware.
-Kwik's terms and conditions are pretty simple; If you like it, you are obligated to buy me a beer.
-For details see: https://ninelima.org/efis
+Then there is, of course, our very own Kwik EFIS, available as beer-ware.
+Kwik's terms and conditions are pretty simple; If you like it, we can share a beer.
+For more details see: https://ninelima.org/efis

 Tablet and smartphone apps have been used in our cockpits for some time now.
 Kwik EFIS and DMAP was developed locally and is provided to the flying community as free software (free as in freedom of speech).